 The Chief Executive Officer is provided with a Company-owned vehicle and given reimbursement for membership dues in a country club.
 The Chief Operating Officer and Chief Credit Officer are provided with Company-owned vehicles due to their job duties requiring extensive business travel.
+The Chief Financial Officer receives a monthly car allowance.
 See "All Other Compensation" in the Summary Compensation Table below.
 The Company provides these perquisites to certain of its NEOs because these perquisites are offered by many of its peers, and therefore, the Compensation Committee believes that providing these perquisites to these NEOs is necessary for their retention and for the recruitment of new executive officers.